 Older Americans face unique challenges in managing their money.
-Are you prepared to help them navigate these obstacles?
+Are you prepared to help them?

 May is Older Americans Month, first proclaimed by Gerald Ford in 1976.
 The past year has been challenging for all Americans, but the consequences of the pandemic fell heavily on older Americans and their families and caregivers.
 A unique challenge that many older Americans face is money management.